clearlyyy/ViewbotAnalysisTool/README.md

 ```

 After Installation, Replace client_id and client_secret in main.py, with the appropriate values, you can find these in your Twitch Developer Settings by Registering an App.

+Note: Chrome is required to be installed on your system.
+Kick's CloudFlare protection blocks automated firefox browsers.